KatharinaBracher/neural-circuit-model/README.md

 The Ipython notebooks in the code folder explore different model regimes and simulation results.

 ### Thesis
-A concise overview of the model is illustrated in report/poster in the thesis PDF a detailed description of the model and the experiment simulation results can be found.
+A concise overview of the model is illustrated in report/poster.
+In the thesis PDF a detailed description of the model and the experiment simulation results can be found.